this-fifo/filipeherculano/src/pages/blog/use-marked-hook/index.md

 - Parse a markdown string
 - Sanitize that string to prevent [XSS](https://owasp.org/www-community/attacks/xss/) attacks

-Apparently, [there seems to be a vast number of parsers out there](https://github.com/search?q=markdown+parser), I decided to go with [marked](https://github.com/markedjs/marked) which seems like a good library with an active community and a nice and simple implementation
+Apparently, [there is a vast number of parsers out there](https://github.com/search?q=markdown+parser), I decided to go with [marked](https://github.com/markedjs/marked) which seems like a good library with an active community and a nice and simple implementation

-Again, the same could be said for sanitizing html _(for some reason people just like writing parsers a lot)_ so I picked sanitize-html which seemed to offer a nice level of configuration through a simple object
+Again, the same could be said for sanitizing html _(for some reason people just like writing parsers a lot)_, so I picked sanitize-html which offers a nice level of configuration through a simple object

 ## Setup